 Labor and employment law in Portugal are governed by the Portuguese Constitution, the Labor Code, and Labor Procedural Code.
-Collective bargaining agreements cannot provide more favorable conditions than those prescribed by the law during their first two years of operation.

 A standard workweek in Portugal is 40 hours, usually consisting of five eight-hour workdays, although the Labor Code emphasizes that employers have some flexibility in extending or reducing the workday under certain circumstances.

 A “Hours’ Bank” regimen can also be introduced by a collective bargaining agreement or by agreement between employer and employees.

 Labor Code, 2009 (as amended), arts.
 203, 210, 213 (Portuguese).